FLSA STATUS: Exempt

 EDUCATION and/or EXPERIENCE

-Completion of a Bachelor's degree in Public Administration, Nonprofit Management, Shelter Management, Business Administration, or a related field, and seven years of administrative management experience, including three years in a supervisory capacity;; or an equivalent combination of training and experience.
+Completion of a Bachelor's degree in Public Administration, Nonprofit Management, Shelter Management, Business Administration, or a related field, and seven years of administrative management experience, including three years in a supervisory capacity in a veterinary or shelter environment; or an equivalent combination of training and experience.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.